mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/language.rst

 are checked at runtime; :javadoc:`IllegalArgumentException <java/lang/IllegalArgumentException.html>`
 will be thrown if the runtime types are not what expected.
-Below is an :dmdocj:`example <ExModel.java>` that illustrates the use of
+Below is an :dmdocj:`example <ExModelWeak.java>` that illustrates the use of
 |AstWeak| API:

 .. literalinclude:: /../../java/ExModelWeak.java
    :language: java
+   :emphasize-lines: 3,8
    :linenos:

 Below is a similar :dmdocs:`example <ExsModel.scala>` written in Scala;